gwoosoft/Multiclass-logistric-regression/README.md

 # Multiclass-logistric-regression

-Suprisingly there was not many explanations available when it comes to multiclass logistic regression how to implement it efficently.
+Suprisingly there are not many explanations available when it comes to multiclass logistic regression how to implement it efficently.

 I tried two different datasets and run with library multiclass logistic regression and one I made it from scratch